-We all lead totally different lives and have different views on ‘advanced maternal age’, ‘geriatric pregnancy’ and being classed as ‘high-risk’.
-Perhaps I’m a little over-sensitive having been through it all!
+We all lead totally different lives and have different views on things.
+For me, I’m sensitive to the words ‘advanced maternal age’, ‘geriatric pregnancy’ and being classed as ‘high-risk’ – having been labelled with them all as a new mum of 40.

-In return, if you’re also a mumpreneur, tell me about it and I’ll promote your story on my blog, Twitter, Facebook, LinkedIn and other social media platforms.
+If you’ve got a positive tale to tell, I’ll promote your story on my blog, Twitter, Facebook, LinkedIn and other social media platforms.

 All you have to do is answer the Q & A below and send it back to firstname.lastname@example.org with a High Res Jpeg image of you, your family and anything else relevant that you would like to include.

 1.)
 Tell me a bit about yourself and your family?
 Your name, age, status, how many children you have and their names and ages.
 We’d also like to hear about any pets and their names too!

 2.)
 Where do you live?
 We don’t need street names, just an area will do.

 3.)
 What reason did you have for becoming an older mum?